johnwcowan/r7rs-work/WG1Ballot5Shinn.md

 "utf8" or "UTF8"?, etc.), so it's easier to remember if everything is lowercase.
 It also saves having to touch the shift key.

-=== #335 Specify behavior of default exception handler ===
+### #335 Specify behavior of default exception handler

-If an exception is caught and leaves the current dynamic extent, obviously the ''after'' thunk must be run, but an uncaught exception has no semantics and is basically reverting to "is an error" semantics, i.e. nasal demon territory.
+If an exception is caught and leaves the current dynamic extent, obviously the *after* thunk must be run, but an uncaught exception has no semantics and is basically reverting to "is an error" semantics, i.e. nasal demon territory.